 Any occupation force faces an intelligence blackout in a captured territory if it relies too much on technology and less on human intelligence.
 Added to the dilemma was their failure to understand the motives of the warring factions-clueless who is fighting with whom for what purpose.
 While Kurds were fighting for greater autonomy, Shias were interested in consolidating their power while Sunnis were making a last-ditch effort to reclaim their lost power

 The biggest blunder of all was the decision of the occupation forces to disband armed forces, law enforcement agencies, and civic services providers in the name of de-Baathification.
 It resulted in state collapse and resulting public frustration over the lack of basic civic amenities which evaporated all the euphoria and optimism of the public in no time.

-Another blunder was the rebuild the state institutions and embark on a nation-building mission by using the armed forces without realizing that armed forces are trained to destroy and occupy territory not to do policing and municipal functions, reconstruction work, or ensure public participation in state affairs.
+Another blunder was rebuilding the state institutions and embarking on a nation-building mission by using the armed forces without realizing that armed forces are trained to destroy and occupy territory not to do policing and municipal functions, reconstruction work, or ensure public participation in state affairs.

 Most importantly the USA had no exit plan.
 Starting a war is easy; the hard part is how to extricate yourself when going gets tough.
 Once asked about the secret of his success in war, Napoleon said he would plan for exit plan first and attack strategy later.
 That’s what happened in Iraq.

 The Iraqi government the USA left behind when retreating was characterized by low state capacity and autocratic and weak democratic institutions.
 It was too weak to extend its writ beyond Baghdad and the Sunni belt with the result that it led to the de facto balkanization of Iraq in at least three parts on ethnic/sectarian lines.